Curriculum & Courses

 Spring Semester | 3 Credits | Required

 EDU 508 is a first-year graduate-level survey of quantitative and mixed (qualitative and quantitative) research methods commonly found in educational studies.
-The general content base of this course is two-fold: 1) research planning and design and 2) data analysis and reporting.
+The general content base of this course is twofold: 1) research planning and design and 2) data analysis and reporting.
 Through reading published empirical research, as well as class activities and discussion, students will recognize the theoretical, practical, and sociocultural constraints on all parts of educational research, from questions and design to analysis and interpretation.
+Students gain an understanding of common and differentiating features of typical research designs; ethical, legal, practical, and cross-cultural considerations in research studies in education; planning and integration techniques for mixed methods analysis; descriptive statistics and basic inferential statistics, including measures of central tendency, dispersion, correlations, and group comparisons; the role of validity, reliability, and fairness in design and measurement; and quality indicators in published research.

 Summer | 0 Credits | Optional

-The Summer Research Program is a non-credit bearing instructional option designed to enable graduate students to conduct pre-MA thesis research at one or more discrete locations either in the United States or abroad.
-Students identify a field site(s) where they can obtain first-hand experience as well as pursue research in an area of scholarly interest.
-Through an application process, the Summer Research Travel Grant (SRTG), financial support is awarded by the Graduate School.
+The Summer Research Program, which occurs between the first and second years, is a non-credit-bearing instructional option designed to enable graduate students to conduct MA thesis research.
+This may include work at one or more discrete locations in the United States or abroad.
+Students may identify a field site(s) where they can obtain first-hand experience and pursue research in an area of scholarly interest.

 Year 2 Course Sequence & Descriptions